nyu-mll/msgs/README.md

 # Learning What Features Matter: RoBERTa acquires helpful inductive biases from pretraining
-The repository contains data, model implementations, and evaluation scripts for the paper [Learning What Features Matter: RoBERTa acquires helpful inductive biases from pretraining](tbd).
+The repository contains data and links to model implementations and training/test code for the paper [Learning What Features Matter: RoBERTa acquires helpful inductive biases from pretraining](tbd).
 The paper investigates how increases in pretraining data alters the inductive biases of RoBERTa when generalizing on downstream tasks.
 We pretrain models on 4 successively larger datasets, then test them on a synthetic dataset named Mixed Signals Generalization Set (MSGS).

 Sections